fusioncharts/dev_centre_docs/fusiontime/integrations/your-first-chart-using-angular-in-fusiontime.md

 Since FusionTime is distributed along with FusionCharts Suite, download the FusionCharts package to get access to FusionTime and other chart types of the FusionCharts Suite.

-To render time-series charts in Angularjs, do the following:
+To render time-series charts in Angular, do the following:

 * Install v3.0.0 or later versions of `angular-fusioncharts`.
 * [Download](https://www.fusioncharts.com/download/fusiontime) and install v13.3.3-sr.1 or later versions of FusionCharts.
 This package contains the required files for time-series charts.
 So, in order to render time-series charts, you have to install FusionCharts Suite.